By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 When You Should Strongly Consider an Attorney

-If you've decided to negotiate independently, follow this systematic approach.
-Average time to settlement ranges from 12-18 months from date of injury, according to National Council on Compensation Insurance data.
+Average time to settlement runs 12-18 months from date of injury, according to National Council on Compensation Insurance data.
+Here's how to approach it.

 Step 1: Wait for Maximum Medical Improvement (MMI)

-You cannot negotiate effectively until your doctor declares you've reached MMI.
+Don't negotiate until your doctor declares you've reached MMI.
 This typically requires 6-12+ months of treatment.
 Settling before MMI means you're guessing at future medical needs—and you'll almost always guess wrong in the insurer's favor.

 Step 2: Gather Your Documentation